Stylophora

-The stylophorans are an extinct, possibly polyphyletic group allied to the Paleozoic Era echinoderms, comprising the prehistoric cornutes and mitrates.
+The Stylophora are an extinct class of paleozoic echinoderms, comprising the cornutes, the mitrates, and the basal ceratocystids.
 It is synonymous with the subphylum Calcichordata.
 Their unusual appearances have led to a variety of very different reconstructions of their anatomy, how they lived, and their relationships to other organisms.

 Stylophorans have played a major role in debates over the origin of chordates, as under the calcichordate hypothesis they were interpreted as being stem-group chordates.
 However, multiple lines of evidence argue against the calcichordate hypothesis, and stylophorans are now widely agreed to belong to the echinoderm total group.
 Debate remains over whether they are stem-group echinoderms which predate the origin of radial symmetry, or highly modified descendants of radially symmetric echinoderms.

 Description

 The general stylophoran body plan consists of a flattened theca and a single jointed appendage which extends from it.
 Stylophoran tests are composed of stereom calcite plates, which has traditionally been the basis for assigning them to Echinodermata.
 However, they also lack the radial symmetry characteristic of most other echinoderms, with the earlier members of the group being flattened and asymmetrical, and the later ones closer to bilateral symmetry.

 In Mitrocystites and perhaps in other forms the appendage does not end in an attachment organ, and may have served the organism for movement.
 Cothurnocystis is asymmetrical and boot-shaped, and Mitrocystites is bilaterally symmetrical and more streamlined.

 There were three major hypotheses about the anatomy and systematics of stylophorans.

 The earliest idea, proposed by Ubaghs was that the group was aberrant echnoderms with a single starfish-like feeding arm.
 In the calcichordate hypothesis proposed by Richard Jeffries, it was suggested that some or all stylophorans might have had gill slits like chordates, and the appendage was a tail that contained a notochord.
 This reconstruction led to the hypothesis that some or all of the stylophorans may have been ancestral to the chordate branch of the deuterostomes, rather than being within the echinoderms.

 An alternative hypothesis (proposed by D.G.
 Shu, Simon Conway Morris, and others) suggested that stylophorans were ecologically stalked echinoderms.
 The appendage was reconstructed as a stalk to attach the animal to the sea floor, but the hypothesis proposed the group was close to the ancestor of both echinoderms and hemichordates, and the stalk contained a notochord-like element or neural tube.
 Both hypotheses of chordate relationships were later disproven by the discovery of fossil soft tissues in a study published in 2019.